 Have you been injured or diagnosed with cancer after using a defective product?
 You may have a product liability claim for your damages, including medical expenses, lost earnings, and pain and suffering, or a loved one’s wrongful death.
-The experienced Baltimore product liability lawyers at William G. Kolodner P.A. can help you seek maximum compensation from the manufacturer and other responsible parties.

 Product designers, manufacturers, sellers, and distributors may all be responsible for products that pose a danger to users or consumers.